Meta

-This page details some of the many things I use.
+This post details some of the many things I use.
 Generally, my selections align with the philosophies outlined by Gwern.
-Everything is outlined in my dotfiles repository on GitHub.
+All my configs are provided and somewhat documented in my dotfiles repository on GitHub.

 Laptop